-This Module is offered by Associate Professorship of Continuum Mechanics (Prof. Koutsourelakis).
+This Module is offered by Associate Professorship of Data-driven Materials Modeling (Prof. Koutsourelakis).

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective

 MW2109 is a semester module

 at Master’s level

 This module description is valid from WS 2013/4 to SS 2017.

 The course provides an introduction to theoretical and computational aspects in the atomistic modeling and simulation of materials.
 It is intended for engineering students interested in statistical mechanics, in the constitutive behavior of materials from first principles and multiscale simulations.
 It includes a review of continuum models of material deformation and basic concepts of statistical mechanics such as phase functions, time averages, canonical distributions, and ensemble averages.
 Furthermore, we discuss connections between thermodynamical (continuum) and statistical mechanical (atomistic) descriptions.
 The most important component involves the theory and application of atomistic simulations to model, understand, and predict the properties of real materials.
 This includes the use of various potentials, errors and accuracy of quantitative predictions under different thermodynamic ensembles, Monte Carlo sampling and molecular dynamics simulations, and free energy computations.